This is the creation of ideas .the ideas can be generated from;

 Fall within the same price range

 - Product Mix Depth refers to the number of variances offered for each product in the line (for example, in the soft drink industry Crest comes in three sizes and two formulations ‘regular’ and ‘mint’ – thus Crest has a depth of six.)
-This can be used to expand a company’s product portfolio if it is made deeper adding more product variances to each product e.g. adding more sizes in the packaging variation or adding more formulations.
+This can be used to expand a company’s product portfolio if it is made deeper by adding more product variances to each product e.g. adding more sizes in the packaging variation or adding more formulations.

 - Product Mix Length: Refers to the total number of items in its product mix.
 For example in the soft drink industry, a company like Coca Cola International may include Coke, Sprite, Fanta and Crest.
-Thus, if we want the average length of a Coca Cola soft drink product then we may calculate it as follows:A company can use product mix length to expand its product portfolio introducing more brands of its items to the existing ones and making sure its current product lines are full ones.
+Thus, if we want the average length of a Coca Cola soft drink product then we may calculate it as follows:A company can use product mix length to expand its product portfolio by introducing more brands of its items to the existing ones and making sure its current product lines are full ones.

 - Product Mix Width: Refers to how many different product lines the company carries (for example Coca Cola International has one product line: soft drinks).

 Product Mix Width can be used to expand a company’s product portfolio if the company introduces new product lines like beer, water, juice or bread for example.

 Consistency-how closely related the individual product lines are in end use, production requirements, distribution channels or in some other way.

 Is the set of all products and the items that a particular seller offers for sale to the buyers.